Tyrone Taylor Player Props: Brewers vs. Rockies

-Tyrone Taylor -- with a slugging percentage of .407 in his past 10 games, including two extra-base hits -- will be in action for the Milwaukee Brewers versus the Colorado Rockies, with Peter Lambert on the mound, on August 7 at 8:10 PM ET.
+On Tuesday, Tyrone Taylor (batting .241 in his past 10 games) and the Milwaukee Brewers face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Pirates.
+He hit a home run while going 2-for-4 in his previous game against the Rockies.

 Tyrone Taylor Game Info & Props vs. the Rockies